 As hard as it is for me to believe, another year is almost over.
-2018 was by far the best year in my life, my business, and my relationship.
-Not only did I work very hard this year, but I planned my 2018 goals in October of the year prior - 2 months before the year started!
+Last year was by far the best year in my life, my business, and my relationship.
+Not only did I work very hard this year, but I planned my next year goals in October of the year prior - 2 months before the year started!
 I truly believe that planning that far in advance made a true impact in how my year went and how much progress I made with my goals.
 Now, I'm excited to plan next year's goals earlier!

 While there is over a month and a half left of this year, right now is the time to start planning your next year goals.
 I’m going to walk you through a few reasons why you should plan your next year’s goals a couple months early, as well as the strategy I use to plan my next year goals.

 Before we dive in, I want to share how important setting goals is.
 Whether you are setting goals for your finances, health, career, business, or any other reason, doing so is critical to your personal and professional development.